jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 SpecBDD is easy to define, since it's all there in the name: it is a technique of describing functionality at the object level in small iterative steps.
 The workflow is simple: you specify behaviour first, then implement just enough code to satisfy that specification, and then refactor.
 It is roughly analogous to TDD, but behaviour is at the heart of development.

 Defining behaviour first allows you to clarify direction and make the time you spending implementing the details more focused and efficient.
-Because you've thought about the problem beforehand - and reified it into a specification with concrete language - you have a clearer vision what the solution might look like.
+Because you've thought about the problem beforehand - and reified it into a specification with concrete language - you have a clearer vision of what the solution might look like.
 Forethought allows good design to become an imminent priority, instead of an inconvenient afterthought that only mitigates the damage of code slinging.

 It's for this reason that Kent Beck considers writing specs a fear management technique.
 And that's completely true: you're no longer meandering through development without a clear direction.
 SpecBDD allows us to crystallize our ideas of how something works first, and then spend just enough of our time and resources to get that working.